Jack polynomials and orientability generating series of maps: Introduction

-We know that $\Ch_\pi^{(\alpha)}$ can be written as a linear combination of functions $N_G$ over some bipartite graphs $G$: it is a consequence of the fact that $\Ch_\pi^{(\alpha)}$ is an $\alpha$-shifted symmetric function, see \cite[Proposition 2]{Lassalle2008a}.
-However, since functions $N_G$, seen as functions on Young diagrams, are not linearly independent \cite[Proposition 2.2.1]{F'eray2009}, this expansion is not unique; therefore our conjecture should be understood as a claim about the existence of a \emph{particularly nice} expansion of $\Ch_\pi^{(\alpha)}$ in terms of functions $N_G$.
+Since the functions $N^{(\alpha)}_G$, seen as functions on the set of Young diagrams, are not linearly independent \cite[Proposition 2.2.1]{F'eray2009}, the expansion \eqref{eq:expansion-not-explicit} is not unique.
+Also, as there might be several maps which correspond to a given graph, indexing the sum by maps (instead of graphs) gives even more freedom on the coefficients.
+Therefore our conjecture should be understood as a claim about the existence of a \emph{particularly nice} expansion of $\Ch_\pi^{(\alpha)}$ in terms of the functions $N^{(\alpha)}_M$. \end{remark}